ysndr/blog/src/posts/guides/nix-shells.md

 :::{.warning header=}
 A slight annoyance with phases arises when the targeted derivation overrides standard phases, i.e. `{unpack,configure,build,install}Phase`s.
-As the default implementation in nix's `stdenv` is done as functions an internal use of `runHook` will give precedence to those functions over the overriden phases stored as environment variables.
+As the default implementation in nix's `stdenv` is done as functions an internal use of `runHook` will give precedence to those functions over the overridden phases stored as environment variables.

 **Solution**

-Enter a shell using `nix develop` and run the overriden phases using `eval \$buildPhase` or `--command eval '\$buildPhase'`.
+Enter a shell using `nix develop` and run the overridden phases using `eval \$buildPhase` or `--command eval '\$buildPhase'`.

 :::

-Practically, `nix-shell` was also used for another purpose; reproducible development environemts.
+Practically, `nix-shell` was also used for another purpose; reproducible development environments.

 ### Development environments

 Particularly useful combined with tools like [`direnv`](https://direnv.net/), one can leverage the fact that the resulting shell of ~~`nix-shell`~~ `nix develop` includes all declared `buildInputs` and environment variables to put together an environment with all sorts of dependencies and development tools available.
 Importantly, nix will ensure the `setupHook` is run when the shell is opened allowing for some impure setup to happen.

 :::{.help}
 A helpful tool to achieve this is `mkShell`.
-This function provides an easy interface to collect packages for an evironement.
+This function provides an easy interface to collect packages for an environement.

 ```nix
 pkgs.mkShell = {